Rethinking Technology Stack Selection with AI Coding Proficiency: Introduction

-To fill this gap, we firstly introduce a new perspective for technology stack selection in AI-assisted development in this paper, namely \textit{AI coding proficiency} (hereafter `AI proficiency'), which refers to a property of a technology (e.g., a third-party library) that quantifies the degree of the given LLM to accurately understand and correctly invoke its APIs, thereby producing high-quality code snippets (e.g., maintainable).
-We observe that even with similar functionality and popularity, technologies (in our study, third-party libraries) can exhibit substantial differences in AI proficiency, leading to large gaps in the quality of the code snippets generated by the same LLM.
-For example, although \texttt{Shapely} and \texttt{GDAL} libraries have similar functionalities and popularity (i.e., Github stars), the code snippets generated by GPT-4o using \texttt{Shapely} typically have lower quality than those using \texttt{GDAL} (up to 20.21\% on repeated runs of the same prompt), and some code snippets even exhibit basic syntax errors (\autoref{fig:moti}).
+To fill this gap, we firstly introduce a new perspective for technology selection in AI-assisted development in this paper, namely \textit{AI coding proficiency} (hereafter `AI proficiency'), a property of a technology (e.g., a third-party library) that quantifies the degree to which a given LLM can accurately understand and correctly invoke its APIs, thereby producing high-quality code snippets.
+As shown in~\autoref{fig:moti}, even with similar functionality and popularity, technologies can exhibit substantial differences in AI proficiency.
+The code snippets generated by GPT-4o using \texttt{Shapely} typically have lower quality than those using \texttt{GDAL} (up to 20.21\% on repeated runs of the same prompt), with some even exhibiting basic syntax errors.
 The implications of AI proficiency are twofold.
-At the engineering level, selecting a technology with low AI coding proficiency in development increases debugging effort and introduces additional economic and time costs, offsetting the productivity improvement brought by LLMs.
-At the ecosystem levels, the gaps in AI proficiency can trigger a model-driven `Matthew effect'~\cite{merton1968matthew}, where the technologies with higher AI proficiency are more likely to be adopted and receive more community attention and resources.
-This dynamic can further suppress technological diversity of the community and even raise potential security risks and legal consequences~\cite{FTCAct,crandall2023antitrust}.
+At the engineering level, selecting a technology with low AI proficiency increases debugging effort and offsets LLM-driven productivity gains.
+At the ecosystem level, proficiency gaps can trigger a model-driven `Matthew effect'~\cite{merton1968matthew}, where high-proficiency technologies attract disproportionate adoption and resources, suppressing technological diversity and raising potential security and legal risks~\cite{FTCAct,crandall2023antitrust}.
+To systematically study AI coding proficiency, we construct an automated pipeline to build a dataset containing 170 third-party libraries across 61 scenarios.
+Then, we adopt a multi-dimensional code quality assessment covering functional suitability, performance, maintainability, readability, and reliability, drawing on established code quality literature and the characteristics of LLM-generated code (i.e., code fragmentation and low context dependency).
+Based on the dataset and assessment framework, we conduct a study on six representative LLMs.
+Note that this study focuses on the Python ecosystem, where LLMs have demonstrated state-of-the-art code generation performance~\cite{twist2025llms,qing2025effibench}, and targets third-party libraries as the selection and management of these libraries is an important part of the Python ecosystem~\cite{wang2020watchman}.
+This study aims to answer the following research questions (RQs).